What this document is for

 How we keep your information

-The information is stored electronically on the Council’s secure system.
-A paper copy is also held securely in the Councils filing system.
+The information is stored electronically on the County Council’s secure system.
+A paper copy is also held securely in the County Council’s filing system.

-We do not process your information outside of the European Economic Area.
+We do not process your information outside of the UK.

 Automated decision making